drknsblct/reddit_subreddit_manager/readme.md

 >
 > Delete comma on the right of last element

-- Create file named `secrets.py` and add your username/password in variables with the same name
+- Create file named `secrets.py` and add your username/password in variables with the same name.

 ### Disclaimer